 For The Pineapple Simple Syrup**

 - 2 cups chilled whipping cream

 - ½ c powdered sugar

 For the Pineapple Upside down Layer Cake:

 - Preheat oven to 350 deg F. Divide ¼ c butter between two 9” round cake pans and place in oven until butter is melted.
 Remove from oven and spread the melted butter around the bottoms of the pan to make sure they’re evenly coated.
-Sprinkle the muscovado sugar, 2/3 c per pan, over the butter evenly.
+Sprinkle the muscovado sugar, ⅔ c per pan, over the butter evenly.
 Place 5 pineapple rings around the the pan, on top of the muscovado sugar, and place one smaller ring in the middle.
-Place one maraschino cherry in the center of each ring and fill the spaces between the pineapple rings on the outer edges with diced pineapple, about 1 tbsp each space.
+Place one maraschino cherry in the center of each ring and fill the spaces between the pineapple rings on the outer edges with diced pineapple, about 1 tablespoon each space.
 Set the remaining pineapple aside for adding to the cake batter.

 - In a medium bowl whisk together the flour, baking powder and salt.
 Set aside

 - In the bowl of a stand mixer add the butter and beat until fluffy, about 30 seconds.
 Add the sugar and beat again until soft and fluffy, scrape downs the sides of the bowl with a spatula when needed.
 Add the eggs in one at a time, beating well after each addition.
 Then add in the rum and the diced pineapple and mix for another 30 seconds.
 Scrape down the sides of the bowl again.